lippertmarkus/lippertmarkus.github.io/_posts/2020-02-08-multiroom-audio-with-logitech-media-server.md

 - The **remotes** are used to control the players.
 You can select the music to play or change the volume, add groups for synchronization and much more.
 By default, LMS provides a web interface acting as a remote.
 There are also apps like [Squeezer](https://play.google.com/store/apps/details?id=uk.org.ngo.squeezer&hl=de) for Android and [iPeng](https://apps.apple.com/de/app/ipeng/id767266886) for iOS.
 These use the CLI exposed by the server, which you can also use to control the system from other solutions like your smart home.

 The three components can be separate or combined into one device.
-LMS for example is a server and a remote as it not just streams the audio to the players but like i mentioned also acts as a remote as it provides a web interface to control the players.
+LMS for example is a server and a remote as it not just streams the audio to the players but like I mentioned also acts as a remote as it provides a web interface to control the players.

 The [piCorePlayer project](https://www.picoreplayer.org/) for example offers ready-to-use images for the Raspberry Pi where you can choose which of the three components you want to combine.
 If you want a simple solution with additional web based management of your players, you can go with that.
 If you want to run other software on your Pi side-by-side, you would want to set up Squeezelite by yourself instead as piCorePlayer uses a trimmed down Linux.
 Next to the installation of Squeezelite we'll also have a look at the setup of the LMS and remotes.

 ## Setup

 I want to set up a dedicated LMS server as well as some players which I can connect to already existing loudspeakers.
-You can also just use your laptop as a player, or even build your own wireless speaker with a Raspberry Pi, an amp and a passive speaker.
+You can also just use your laptop as a player or even build your own wireless speaker with a Raspberry Pi, an amp and a passive speaker.
 I try to describe the setup as general as possible to be suitable for every scenario.

 ### Hardware